Newsletter #3 20/21

-Click below for each Year Group's fortnightly news from each Year Team.
+Click below for each Year Group's fortnightly news from each Year Team for the fortnight ending 9th October.

 We have had a busy week in Year 7 with the election of our Student Voice Leaders.
 The Student Voice Leaders (SVL) will have the responsibility of representing their Tutor Group to the Year 7 Team.
 They will play a key role in discussions within their Tutor Group, where ideas will be shared, and comments about what has been successful, and what could still be improved can be made.
 Two of the Year 7 Student Voice Leaders will represent Year 7 on the Student Council.